 You can probably now see why the “Git vs GitHub” discussion is as relevant and important as it is.
 Programmers around the world use Git every single day – especially when working in a team.
 With that said, let’s move on and find out the difference between Git and GitHub by taking a look and what is GitHub and how does it relate to Git.

 In the “Git vs GitHub” discussion, GitHub is often seen as the alternative to Git.
-This is actually false on a fundamental level.
+This is false on a fundamental level.
 Many people that wonder what is Git and GitHub tend to mix the two up.
 Since we’ve already covered the fundamental information about Git, let’s now talk about GitHub.
 Once we’re done, you will most definitely be able to know the difference between Git and GitHub.

 On a fundamental level, GitHub is a hosting service.
 It is used to track changes and altering of specific source code.
 While it does provide all of the functions of Git, GitHub also adds quite a few of its own.